dimitar-gjorgievski/Hangman/README.md

 **For Windows**

-Build the project using Gradle in the Hangman directory.
+Build the project using Gradle in the cloned Hangman directory.

 `gradlew build`